Buckeye Superstore is proud to be a Certified Ag Dealer in Central Ohio!

 As an established Certified Agriculture Dealership, we can offer you exclusive benefits with our AgPack.
 The AgPack is a powerful package of farm and ranch management tools worth over $15,000.
-It’s yours FREE with the purchase of every qualified new truck or Jeep!
+It’s yours FREE with the purchase of every qualified new or used Truck & SUV!
 We are one of very few dealerships offering ag-friendly financing from one of the nation’s largest agricultural lenders.

 "Appreciation for the needs of the agricultural community has deep roots within our dealership and the Ram brand.
 The Ram CAD program was built with input from educational experts, agriculture experts, and family farmers & ranchers.
 Buckeye Superstore can now offer the industry something more - a partnership that understands and adjusts to those needs at every level."

 "The share of U.S. farms operated by women nearly tripled over the past three decades.

 Using Census of Agriculture data from 1978 through 2007, this report provides detailed information about women farmers and the types of farms they operate."

 Economic Information Bulletin No. (EIB-111).
 USDA.
 Economic Research Service.

 Let us all celebrate National Ag Day Tuesday, March 23, 2021